-Have you ever gone through a job loss?
+Have you ever gone through an unexpected job loss?

 It’s important to take some steps to help ensure your financial survival – the sooner the better.